KeturahDev/Galactic-Age-Calculator/README.md

 * VS Code

 ## Known Bugs
-There are no known bugs.
+When clicking from any other planatary button to 'jupiter', the intital number will not be accurate, and youll have to click jupiter again to reteive the true answer.

 ## Contact Info
-There are no known bugs, however, if there are any issues running this website I would love feedback!
+I am currently away of one bug, however, if there are any issues running this website I would love feedback!
 Please email me at keturah.dev@gmail.com.

 ## License